 China is the world’s most populous country, with a population of over 1.38 billion.
-It covers approximately 9.6 million square kilometers (the world’s second-largest country by land area, second only to Russia).
-Compare to China, Vietnam with the population of 94.5 million and the area 331,210 sq. km, is a tiny David beside the giant Goliath 30 times larger in area and 15 times more populous.
+It covers approximately 9.6 million square kilometers (the world’s second-largest country by land area).
+Compared to China, Vietnam with a population of 94.5 million and an area of 331,210 sq. km, is a tiny David beside the giant Goliath 30 times larger in the area and 15 times more populous.

-At the length of its 4000 years of history, generations of (the) Vietnamese have continuously struggled to survive (the) harsh nature as well as the Chinese aggressions from the North.
+At the length of its 4000 years of history, the Vietnamese have continuously struggled to survive the harsh nature and Chinese aggression from the North as well.

-In the early civilization, Southern region of China – consisting of today provinces of Guangdong and Guangxi – was the cradle of 100 tribes that shared the same ethnic Viet (Bach Viet).
-In about 21st century BC, Hoang Ti, the leader of a tribe from West of Yangtze River invaded and defeated the Viets, beginning the era of “Three Sovereigns and Five Emperors”.
-Chinese early dynasties ruled the plains of the Yellow River and had not expanded to the South region until the Han Dynasty (206 BC to 220 AD)
+In the early civilization, the Southern region of China – consisting of today’s provinces of Guangdong and Guangxi – was the cradle of 100 tribes that shared the same ethnic Viet (Bach Viet).
+In about 21st century BC, Hoang Ti, the leader of a tribe from the West of Yangtze River invaded and defeated the Viets, beginning the era of “Three Sovereigns and Five Emperors”.
+Chinese early dynasties ruled the plain of the Yellow River and had not expanded to the South region until the Han Dynasty (206 BC to 220 AD)